pretix/pretix-docs/docs/guides/payment/index.md

 pretix allows you to hide a payment provider in your shop and only display it to users who followed a certain link.
 This can be useful if, for example, your audience mostly consists of private individuals, but also includes some business clients.

-In order to hide a payment provider, navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment: and click the :btn-icon:fa3-gear: Settings: button next to the payment provider which you want to hide.
+In order to hide a payment provider, navigate to :navpath:Your event → :fa3-wrench: Settings → Payment: and click the :btn-icon:fa3-gear: Settings: button next to the payment provider which you want to hide.
 Check the box next to "Hide payment method".

 ![Settings page for a payment provider.
 The box 'Hide payment method' is checked and the page displays a field labeled 'Link to enable payment method' containing a lengthy URL.](../../assets/screens/payment/hide-payment-method.png "Hide payment method")